 Recycling all aluminum, steel, tires, engine oil, antifreeze, varsol, contaminated fuel, oil and fuel filters, hydraulic fluid, and industrial containers.
 Instituted and operates a resort wide bottle and can recycling program.

-Grease Usage and Waste Reduction at the Sunburst Mid Mountain Restaurant - reduce
+Grease Usage and Waste Reduction - reduce

 Recycled Toilet Paper and Paper Towel - reduce & reuse